retrosight/rest/guidelines.md

 > The differences between [Hypermedia as the Engine of Application State](#hypermedia), [Related Data](#related-data) and [Identifiers](#data-identifiers) are explained [here](./id-related-data-hateoas.md).

+* APIs SHOULD expose the full application state to the consumers
 * Services SHOULD make links available only when they are valid for the state of the service at the time of the response.
 * Hypermedia as the Engine of Application State describes what client code can do with the server.
 * The "application state" portion of the concept refers to the server (not the client).